Holmewood House School

 I settled in to the school immediately.
 Holmewood House makes sure that pupils and staff look out for you and you are also given a buddy who will make you feel very welcome.

 It is really hard to choose the best thing on the school menu because all our meals are good and taste yummy.
-However, I love “Anita’s fish and chips”, which are the best fish and chips ever tasted!
-For the best dessert, it is a tie between churros and toffee waffles.

 Our school has a lot of traditional events such as the End of Term Slide Show, Fireworks Night, Family Fun Day and the Christmas Fair.